cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-2-network-and-internet.md

 ### 5. Firewall

-The Firewall configuration is done with `nftables`.
-We will do a basic but secure firewall configuration.
-It will prevent any connection incoming from the internet, as well as from the **Guest** and **IoT** Network while keeping everything open on the **LAN** network.
-I not doing the **Flow Offloading** setup as didn't end up working for me.
-You can try it yourself [here](https://discourse.nixos.org/t/nftables-could-not-process-rule-no-such-file-or-directory/33031/3).
+The firewall configuration is managed with **nftables**.
+We'll set up a basic yet secure firewall that blocks all incoming connections from the internet and the **Guest** and **IoT** networks while allowing full access within the **LAN** network.
+I won’t be covering **Flow Offloading** here, as I encountered issues with it that couldn't be resolved.
+However, if you're interested, you can attempt the configuration yourself following [this discussion](https://discourse.nixos.org/t/nftables-could-not-process-rule-no-such-file-or-directory/33031/3).

 `/etc/nixos/modules/nftables.nft`